vmware/vcf-security-and-compliance-guidelines/features-capabilities/logging/ESXi-8-Log-Message-Formats.md

 ESXi _never_ has a TIME-OFFSET as part of a TIMESTAMP.

-Event Traceability is facilitated via an opID.
+An opID links related log events for traceability.
 When available/appropriate, the opID must be part of an SD-ELEMENT where the PARAM-NAME is "opID" and "opID" string is the PARAM\_VALUE.

 ## Audit Record Transmission Format

 ESXi audit records have a facility of 13 (LOG\_AUDIT) and are fully compliant to the RFC 3164 and 5424 grammars documented above.
-The audit data will be contained in a SD-ELEMENT (structured data).
+The audit data is contained in an SD-ELEMENT (structured data).
 No unstructured data follows the SD-ELEMENT.
-Event traceability information will be present in the audit record when that data is available.
+Event traceability information is present in the audit record when that data is available.

 ## Log File Formats